 Buying on margin is a strategy used to increase purchasing power and, hopefully, investment returns.
 An investor borrows part of the funds needed to purchase a security from their brokerage firm.

-While the strategy has a potential for greater reward, it also carries increased risks—including the potential to lose more money than was initially invested.
+While the strategy has a potential for greater reward, it also carries increased risks, including losing more money than was initially invested.
 The security itself is considered collateral on the loan.
-As such, the firm has the right to sell the security without informing the investor beforehand.
+As such, the firm has the right to sell the security without notifying the investor beforehand.